Skip to content

 auth = Auth0(api_client) # scheme defaults to HTTP Bearer

-Errors from the SDK are mapped to the matching APIError (status, title, headers); invalid tokens surface as 401 Unauthorized.
+Errors from the SDK are mapped to the matching APIError (status, title, detail and headers taken from the SDK error); invalid tokens surface as 401 Unauthorized.

 API key authentication